 Parents can apply for a place at any Welsh medium school, and the Authority will make an offer if a place is available.
 Denbighshire County Council will provide free transport to learners who meet the entitlement criteria set out in the Learner Transport Policy.
-When we have received more applications for a school than there are places, then the 'nearest suitable school is used as part of the criteria.
+When we have received more applications for a school than there are places, then the 'nearest suitable school' is the closest of these Welsh medium schools to the pupils home address.

-• The Welsh Advisory Team provide intense Welsh language support to pupils aged 7-11, who transfer to a Welsh medium school and have not previously received Welsh medium education.
+The Welsh Advisory Team provide intense Welsh language support to pupils aged 7-11, who transfer to a Welsh medium school and have not previously received Welsh medium education.